 - Cancellation 1 month before the training: applicant will forfeit the deposit and the 75% of remaining balance will be refunded;

 - Cancellation less than 1 month before the workshop: no refund.

 - If a student must withdraw from the Training for special circumstances less than 30 days before the start of the Training, yogakula may give a partial refund to the student in the exercise of its discretion.

 - Yogakula will not give any refunds or credits after the Training starts.
-Yogakula and the School of Yoga reserves the right to cancel any training before it begins.
+Yogakula reserves the right to cancel any training before it begins.
 In that case any payments applicants have made will be refunded in full.